bitrix24/b24restdocs/api-reference/catalog/data-types.md

 {% note alert "TO-DO _not exported to prod_" %}

-- Create descriptions for objects catalog_vat, rest_field_description
+- Create a description for the object rest_field_description

 {% endnote %}